 Cortisone is a powerful anti-inflammatory substance.
 In the case of Plantar Fasciitis, bringing down the inflammation surrounding the plantar fascia ligament can then lead to relief of pain, in some cases.

 Cortisone injections may be offered in extreme cases as an alternative before considering surgery, if all less invasive methods have failed.
 If your body responds well to cortisone, you are likely to experience relief within a few days that can last for several weeks.
 Some patients may require multiple injections before relief is experienced or may require on-going injections to manage pain from an unresolved case of Plantar Fasciitis.

 What Are The Risks Of Cortisone Injections?

 Before taking any drug, it is extremely important that you discuss its risks, benefits and possible side effects with your doctor.
-Unfortunately, use of cortisone does carry risks.
-One of the most dangerous possible outcomes of a corticosteroid shot is infection at the site of the injection.
-It is vital that sterile conditions are created, swabbing the skin with iodine or alcohol prior to the injection being give, to decrease the chance of infection.
+Unfortunately, the use of cortisone does carry risks.
+One of the most dangerous possible outcomes of a corticosteroid shot is an infection at the site of the injection.
+It is vital that sterile conditions are created before the injection by, swabbing the skin with iodine or alcohol prior to the injection, to decrease the chance of infection.

 A side effect sometimes experienced by patients with medium-to-dark skin tones is a lightening of the skin color at the treatment site.